If you’re a beginner, these Bonsai Tree Care Tips will educate you about the most basic aspects, helping you grow it properly!

 Liquid fertilizers are more penetrable and easier to apply.
-However, they need more frequent applications to work as they wash away gradually as you water the Bonsai.
+However, they need more frequent applications to work as they wash away gradually as you water the Bonsai tree.

 Granular fertilizers are time-based, they release the nutrients slowly and stay in the soil for a long time.
 Basically, both types of fertilizers work well and bonsai gardeners prefer using them in balanced proportions.

-You should know, it’s time to repot when you notice the roots clustered around the root ball or if roots are visible on the surface of the soil.
+In the right Bonsai Tree Care, know that it’s time to re-pot when you notice the roots clustered around the root ball or if roots are visible on the surface of the soil.
 Bonsai trees in shallow pots may also need early repotting.

 Repotting should be done during the first or second week of spring when your tree is about to suspend its dormancy.
 Repotting during this time minimizes damage because the tree doesn’t have to carry the extra burden of dense foliage.
-And the conducive weather of early spring ensures faster growth, promoting healing of damaged roots, if any.
+The conducive weather of early spring ensures faster growth, promoting the healing of damaged roots if any.